jekyll/jekyll/site/_docs/deployment-methods.md

 ### scp

-Once you’ve generated the `_site` directory, you can easily scp it using a `tasks/deploy` shell script similar to [this deploy script here](https://github.com/henrik/henrik.nyh.se/blob/master/script/deploy).
+Once you’ve generated the `_site` directory, you can easily scp it using a `tasks/deploy` shell script similar to [this deploy script][].
 You’d obviously need to change the values to reflect your site’s details.
-There is even [a matching TextMate command](http://gist.github.com/214959) that will help you run this script from within Textmate.
+There is even [a matching TextMate command][] that will help you run this script.

+[this deploy script here]: https://github.com/henrik/henrik.nyh.se/blob/master/script/deploy

+[a matching TextMate command]: https://gist.github.com/henrik/214959

 ### rsync